VK LAB / Cinematography Notes

 Skin texture / product presence

-A practical look at how beauty films can feel intimate and premium without losing skin texture, product clarity or emotional presence.
+How beauty films can feel intimate and premium without losing skin texture, product clarity or emotional presence.

 Read article